Realization of tropical curves in abelian surfaces

 \section{Construction of pre-log curves in the special fiber}

 The goal of this section is to study the existence of pre-log curves associated with a given 3-valent parametrized tropical curve $h\colon\Gamma\to S$.
 The main result is Theorem \ref{thm:pre-log}.

 Without loss of generality, we impose the following assumptions on $\Gamma$ for later purpose. \begin{assum} \begin{enumerate} \item $\Gamma$ is connected. \item The lattice length of the image of each edge $e$ of $\Gamma$ is an integer multiple of its weight $W_e$. \end{enumerate} \end{assum} The condition $(2)$ is equivalent to stating that the length of each edge of the metric graph $\Gamma$ is a positive integer.

-Let $\mathcal D$ be a polyhedral subdivision of $S$ whose 1-skeleton contains the image $h(\Gamma)$.
-We denote by $\sD^0$ and $\sD^1$ respectively the set of 0-cells and 1-cells of $\sD$.
-Since finite base field extensions rescale the lattice $N\subset N_\bbR$, up to a finite base field extension, we can assume that $\sD$ is integral, i.e.\ $\mathcal D^0$ consists solely of lattice points.
-The preimage $h\inv(\sD^0)$ induces a subdivision of $\Gamma$, which we denote by $\Gamma$ again.
-Note that now $\Gamma$ can have 2-valent vertices.
+Let $\mathcal D$ be a polyhedral subdivision of $S$ whose 1-skeleton includes the image $h(\Gamma)$.
+We denote by $\mathcal D^0$ and $\mathcal D^1$ the set of 0-cells and 1-cells of $\mathcal D$, respectively.
+Since finite base field extensions rescale the lattice $N\subset N_\bbR$, we can assume, after a finite base field extension, that $\mathcal D$ is integral, i.e.\ $\mathcal D^0$ consists solely of lattice points.
+The preimage $h\inv(\mathcal D^0)$ induces a subdivision of $\Gamma$, which we still denote by $\Gamma$.
+Note that, under this subdivision, $\Gamma$ may now contain 2-valent vertices.
 Here, we summarize notations concerning Mumford's family of degenerating tori.

 \begin{defin} The subdivision $\mathcal D$ induces a degeneration $\mathcal X$ of a complex torus over a small disc $B$ (\cite[Section 6]{Mumford_Analytic_1972}).
 For a non-negative integer $n$, let